DjangoGirls/tutorial/deploy/README.md

 ## The `runtime.txt` file

 We need to tell Heroku which Python version we want to use.
-This is simply done by creating a `runtime.txt` and putting the following text inside:
+This is done by creating a `runtime.txt` in the `djangogirls` directory using your editor's "new file" command, and putting the following text (and nothing else!) inside:

     python-3.4.2